yousefalamri/Perceptron/README.md

 # Perceptron
-There three scripts that could be run directly:
+There are three scripts that could be run directly:
 - standard_perceptron
 - voted_perceptron
 - average_perceptron